codio-templates/Onboarding-Quick-Start/.guides/content/Getting-started-with-Codio-5bd0.md

 ### Navigating this Guide
 To navigate this guide you can

-- use the navigation buttons in the toolbar
+- use the navigation buttons in the toolbar.
 - use the "Hamburger" icon on the right of the toolbar to view a complete page list where you can click on a page to navigate to it.
-- use the 'Next' button at the bottom of every page
+- use the 'Next' button at the bottom of every page.

 ![.guides/img/navigationKeys](.guides/img/navigationKeys.png)